cakcora/Chainoba/graph/README.md

 ##Note: The data retrieved will be on daily basis

 # Ethereum Graph
-To get Ethereum graph, import
+To get Ethereum graph, call
-<b>getEthereumgraph(24, 4, 2018, 1, "zrx")</b> function from graph.getGraph.ethereumGraph.getAPIData import getEthereumgraph.
+<b>getEthereumgraph(24, 4, 2018, 1, "zrx")</b> function from graph.getGraph.ethereumGraph.getAPIData import getEthereumgraph,
+where the function signature is getEthereumgraph(day,month,year,dOffset,tokename)
 <br>